usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 </details>
 <br />

+> &#128226; While fixing vulnerabilities / writing secure application code is imminent USP Core WAAP can help you out taking the time it takes to fix all vulnerabilities and giving you an additional layer of security!

 That's it!
-As you see, protecting an application through a OpenAPI specification brings a lot of additional security as demonstrated here not just with incorrect API requests but also about missing security headers (specified in API but mistakenly not enforced by the application)!
+As you see protecting an application through an OpenAPI specification brings a lot of additional security as demonstrated here not just with incorrect API requests but also about missing security headers (specified in API but mistakenly not enforced by the application)!